 The College leases certain office and computer equipment under the terms of finance leases.
-These finance leases had a weighted average discount rate of 1.1% and weighted average remaining term of 2 and 3 years as of June 30, 2022 and 2021, respectively.
+These finance leases have a weighted average discount rate of 4.0% and 1.1% and weighted average remaining term of 3.4 and 2 years as of June 30, 2023 and 2022, respectively.

 The College leases facilities, property and equipment, and vehicles under the terms of operating leases.
 The terms of these operating leases vary and generally contain renewal options.
 Certain of these operating leases provide for increasing rent over the term of the lease.
 Many of the College's operating leases include options to extend the lease, which are only included in the minimum lease terms if they are reasonably certain to be exercised.
-The College's operating leases had a weighted average discount rate of 2.9% and 2.8% and weighted average remaining term of 26 and 25 years as of June 30, 2022 and 2021, respectively.
+The College's operating leases had a weighted average discount rate of 2.7% and 2.9% and weighted average remaining terms of 22 and 26 years as of June 30, 2023, and 2022, respectively.

-Amortization of assets recognized under finance leases is included in depreciation expense and amounted to \$488 and \$571 for the years ended June 30, 2022 and 2021, respectively.
+Amortization of assets recognized under finance leases is included in depreciation expense and amounted to \$469 and \$488 for the years ended June 30, 2023, and 2022, respectively.